Lincoln Arcade: Later years

 The ravages of the Depression were not his only problems during those years.
-In February and again in November 1931 the building caught fire leaving parts of it near collapse.
-A photo taken at the time, which can be seen at right, shows the extent of damage to the front of the building.
+In February and again in November 1931 the building caught fire leaving parts of it near collapse. shows the extent of damage to the front of the building.
 Some artists, including A. S. Baylinson and Helen Sardeau, lost all or most of the works they held there.
 Sardeau received notice for her pluck in subsequently showing a few pieces she had been able to save in a local exhibition.